Is buying a new build a good investment?

 So is buying a new build a good investment?
 The good news is that new builds generally tend to appreciate in value slightly faster than older homes.
 If you compare new build prices with existing stock in the past decade, between 2009 and 2019, UK new build prices rose by 46.9%, compared to 41.5% with existing stock – a difference of 5.4% – and regional variations can mean this figure gets even higher.
 Although investors will pay a premium for a new build, they make a great brick-and-mortar investment when it comes to holding and increasing their value.

 Another factor making new builds an attractive investment is the UK Government’s Help-to-Buy scheme, which allows first-time buyers to purchase a brand new property for just 5% deposit, with an additional Government-backed loan of up 40%, interest-free for five years.
 This means that it’s much easier for first-time buyers to get on the property ladder without having to wait years to save up a big enough deposit.
+This scheme has been a great success in helping the new build market to remain buoyant, even during periods of economic downturn.

 Are New Builds Worth Buying?